steinwurf/steinwurf-docs/source/getting_started.rst

 Our projects can be downloaded with git.
 This version control system allows you to easily get new updates whenever a project is updated.

+.. note:: We are currently migrating our private repositories from github.com to
+          gitlab.com.

+          The :ref:`kodo` libraries are currently still hosted on GitHub so to access those you just need a GitHub account.

+          The :ref:`score` libraries are hosted on GitLab with some dependencies hosted on Github.
+Therefore you will need an account on both platforms.

 If you don't want to type your GitHub  username and password when downloading our main libraries (and their dependencies), then we recommend using Git-over-SSH.
 It is easy to configure SSH authentication on all platforms following this `Github guide`_.